 Perseus Mining Half year results webinar

-Perth, Western Australia/February 14, 2023/Perseus Mining Limited (ASX/TSX: PRU) is hosting an investor webinar and conference call to discuss its December 2022 Half Year Results, which are anticipated for release around 8:30am AEDT on Thursday February 23, 2023.
+Perth, Western Australia/February 14, 2023/Perseus Mining Limited PRU is hosting an investor webinar and conference call to discuss its December 2022 Half Year Results, which are anticipated for release around 8:30am AEDT on Thursday February 23, 2023.

 CALL DETAILS